Best and worst QBs of Week 2: Allen, Darnold disastrous in losses

 Total QBR: 27.2

-The Bears came after Russell Wilson and the Seahawks quarterback paid for it.
+The Bears came after Russell Wilson, and the Seahawks quarterback paid for it.

 The pass plot seen here doesn't do Wilson's struggles on Monday Night Football justice, because most of his problems came before he threw the ball -- though the pick-six to Prince Amukamara certainly was an issue, too.
-Led by Khalil Mack, the Bears sacked Wilson six times in their win over the Seahawks Monday (QBR places some of the blame for sacks on the quarterback).
+Led by Khalil Mack, the Bears sacked Wilson six times in their win over the Seahawks on Monday (QBR places some of the blame for sacks on the quarterback).
 Even more of a problem: Wilson fumbled on two of those six sacks.

 Wilson actually had the lowest raw QBR of the week, but because he was on the road and our model respects the Bears' defense, he moved up to third-worst in Total QBR after opponent adjustments. --Walder